KhronosGroup/Vulkan-ValidationLayers/CONTRIBUTING.md

 * **Commit Messages**
     * Limit the subject line to 50 characters -- this allows the information to display correctly in git/Github logs
-    * Begin subject line with a one-word component description followed by a colon (e.g. loader, layers, tests, etc.)
+    * Begin subject line with a one-word component description followed by a colon (e.g. build, docs, layers, tests, etc.)
     * Separate subject from body with a blank line
     * Wrap the body at 72 characters
     * Capitalize the subject line